BoChenGroup/PyDPM/README.md

 For Windows system, we recommed to install Visual Studio 2019 as the compiler equipped with CUDA 11.5 toolkit;
 For Linux system, we recommed to install the latest version of CUDA toolkit.

+The enviroment for testing has been released for easily reproducing our results.
 ```
 $ conda env create -f enviroment.yaml
 ```